AnnapurnaAdhikari/medal_prediction/README.md

-# Olympic Medal Prediction using Machine Learning
+# Olympic Medal Prediction using Machine Learning(learning project)

 This project predicts the likelihood of a country winning a medal in the Olympics using historical data and machine learning.